Saikat-M/TensorFlow_Experiments/README.md

 In simple words this is the degree of how realistically/sophistically the images has been photoshopped.
 But I haven't used the entire dataset for my project.
 I took 60 sampels for real images and same amount of samples for fake images(20 from each category).
 I have provided the .zip file of this reduced dataset in the repo.

 <h3>Useful Links</h3>
+<strong>1.Google's dataset search engine: </strong>https://datasetsearch.research.google.com/

-<strong>1.Kaggle dataset link: </strong>https://www.kaggle.com/ciplab/real-and-fake-face-detection/data#
+<strong>2.Kaggle dataset link: </strong>https://www.kaggle.com/ciplab/real-and-fake-face-detection/data#

-<strong>2.TensorFLow Documentation of "tf.keras" moduel: </strong>https://www.tensorflow.org/api_docs/python/tf/keras
+<strong>3.TensorFLow Documentation of "tf.keras" moduel: </strong>https://www.tensorflow.org/api_docs/python/tf/keras